 2. Best For Lean Muscle Mass: Optimum Nutrition 100% Whey Protein

-The protein powder for teens from Optimum Nutrition is a good option for maintaining and increasing lean muscle mass.
+The soy protein powder for teens from Optimum Nutrition is a good option for maintaining and increasing lean muscle mass.
+In addition, the product is banned substance-tested, making it a high-quality protein supplement.
 You can mix the powder easily to get the goodness of branched chain amino acids (BCAAs).

 - Can be used as a pre- or post-workout drink